Borrowers Deserve Better than a Payday Loan: The Story Behind the 36% APR Benchmark

 Driven in part by the late 2000s financial crisis, consumer lending has seen a shift from storefront to online lending.
 Increasingly, borrowers are seeking credit in faster, more convenient and more private ways.
 Non-prime consumers (with FICO scores of 620 or lower), who make up nearly 25% of the population, have seen the largest reduction in credit, estimated at $143 billion, since 2008.(3) The online lending market is underpenetrated and rapidly growing.
 Morgan Stanley reported that only $12 billion, or 1%, of unsecured loans originated online in 2014 and the market is projected to grow 50% annually through 2020.(4)

-This means a subprime borrower looking for a longer term, higher dollar loan at less-than-payday rates has virtually no options.
 As recently as 2008, only 31 banks in the entire country offered loans smaller than $2,500.
 Since then, major players like Wells Fargo, U.S. Bank and Regions have discontinued their small-loan products.(1) Furthermore, between 1990 and 2010, 37 banks were consolidated into what are now considered the Big Four: JP Morgan Chase, Bank of America, Wells Fargo, and Citigroup.
 While new online lenders have risen to fill some of this product gap, the riskiness of subprime borrowers mean lenders can’t make money lending at 36% to this population.
 So why have many state regulators blocked a competitive product at greater-than-36% APR to the payday population?

 How Did We Get to 36% APR?